From 22 August gatherings in public spaces, such as beaches and foreshores, have been limited to 30 people,

 The Cairns region has some of the most beautiful coastline in Queensland, and our tropical beaches are a popular destination all year round.

-Council provides lifeguard services on the beaches listed below and on Green Island at certain times.
+Council provides lifeguard services on the beaches listed below.

 All lifeguards and volunteer lifesavers are fully trained in first aid and in the treatment of stings from dangerous marine stingers, and have direct contact with emergency services.